liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/migrating-to-alloyui-2.0-bootstrap.markdown

 behavior has changed.
 It's up to you as to when and how to start using a 2.0 module.

-In 2.0 many of the "aui-" prefixes were dropped and in some cases modules where completely renamed.
-For example, the upgrade tool modified the Microblogs portlet's `edit_microblogs_entry.jsp` replacing module reference `aui-helper-hidden` with its new 2.0 module named `hide`.
+In 2.0, many of the "aui-" prefixes were dropped and in some cases modules were completely renamed.
+For example, the upgrade tool modified the Microblogs portlet's `edit_microblogs_entry.jsp`, replacing module reference `aui-helper-hidden` with its new 2.0 module named `hide`.

 Let's take a look at a different type of change done in the Microblogs portlet's `edit_microblogs_entry.jsp`.
 Notice that the "aui-" prefix is deleted from all